raine/anki-llm/README.md

   <img src="meta/anki-llm-generate.webp" alt="anki-llm generate demo" width="830">
 </p>

+## What people say

+> What's next get AI to answer your flashcards for you?
+> — grei_earl (Reddit)

+> I love this.
+The README is extremely detailed and clear, and using
+> AnkiConnect to edit decks in-place avoids the usual apkg headaches.
+> — rahimnathwani (Hacker News)

+> This is cool!
+> — Hsaeedx (Reddit)

 ## Example workflows

 - **Bulk-verify translations** – End-to-end pipeline for cleaning large decks.